appwrite/rfc/018-function-execution-model-refactor.md

 A separate RFC is currently being worked on for how runtime languages will be written.

+#### API Endpoints
+This rewrite will add functionality to the API endpoints that are currently used by the functions worker.
+The executor will take over these endpoints while the rest will stay underneath the functions worker.

+`POST /v1/functions/{id}/execute` - Execute function API endpoint The standard execution endpoint for functions will be rewritten to use the executor.
+It will act like so:

+1. Check if the runtime is running, if not spin up the runtime.
+2. Make a request to the runtime passing the arguments recieve through the API request.
+3. If the request is asyncronous then return the API request now with a execution ID like it does now.
+4. When we receive a response back from the runtime we will do 1 of two things If the request is synchronous:
+        - Wait for the response from the runtime and return it as the response to the API request.
+    If the request is asynchronous:
+        - Store the result for later use through the Get Execution API endpoint.

+`PATCH /v1/functions/{id}/tag` - Update function tag API endpoint The tag update endpoint will also recieve a small rewrite for the request moving it into the executor.

+It will act like so:
+1. Extract the code tarball into the enviroment.
+2. Check if the server is running, if it is then stop the server.
+3. also check if the runtime exists, if it doesn't then create the runtime.
+4. Map the new code into the runtime environment using a volume
+5. Finally bring the runtime back up and start the server again.

+#### Watchdog
+Watchdog will be apart of the executor running in the background dealing with all the running runtimes and monitoring their health.
+Every X minutes (defaults will need to be determined) watchdog will call a health endpoint which will be built into all enviroment web servers.
+If the web server returns a '200' then the runtime is health and watchdog will continue onto the next runtime however if the runtime does not respond in a set time or responds incorrectly then the runtime will be restarted and watchdog will continue monitoring it.
+If after a certain amount of restarts the runtime still does not respond correctly then watchdog will log a error and inform the user that something is wrong with the code running in the runtime.
+It will also stop attempting to restart it to save on resources.

+Watchdog will also deal with cleaning up runtimes that haven't recieve a request in a set amount of time in order to save on resources, aswell as removing runtimes that are no longer needed.

 <!--
 This is the technical portion of the RFC.
 Explain the design in sufficient detail keeping in mind the following: